Gangway and Ladder Safety

 Maritime injury lawyer James Beard has been representing injured crewmen, fishermen and fish processors for his entire legal career.
 He understands ship gangway and ladder cases.
 Let Beard put his 30 years of maritime law experience to work for you.

 Under Federal law you are entitled to claim maritime benefits and compensatory damages for your injuries.
-Call Beard and his partners at Johnson Beard & Trueb PC to discuss your case at 1-800-621-1091.
+Call Beard and his partners at Trueb & Beard, LLC to discuss your case at 1-800-621-1091.
 They understand seamen and fishermen, and they know how gangway accidents aboard ships, tugs, and fishing vessels can be prevented.
 If you have been seriously injured, you deserve to have an experienced maritime lawyer and team of maritime experts on your side.